Sinapse-Energia/M2M-I2C-Development/README.md

 Southbound functions to be developed

-`result config_can(baud_rate, listen?, addreess_list)`
+## CAN configuration

+`result config_can(baudRate, listen, address_list)`

+*Inputs*

+* baudRate (int): Speed to be used in the CAN interface
+* listen (bool): Set if the device will work read and write the CAN bus or only the write it
+* address_list (List): List of the addresses that will listen the device.
+This list will contain N CAN addresses if the _listen_ is true.
+It can contains the broadcast address that indicates the device listen everything.
+Addresses codfied in HEX

+*Output*

+* result: Number code indicating success (0) or error (number indicating the error code)

+## Write CAN message

-`result write_can_message(can_address, payload_to_be_send)`
+`result write_can_message(can_address, payload)`

-`[can_address, payload_received] read_can_bus()`

-where addresses and payloads are codified in hexadecimal format

-This function should be able to:

-1. Check address : Base or Extended
+*Inputs*

+* can_address: Address that should contain the CAN message, could be a broadcast address.
+Address codified in HEX
-2. Check payload : If it is bigger than 8 bytes, it should divide the message in several messages
+* payload: Payload to be sent codified in HEX.
+If bigger than 8 bytes, several CAN messages should be sent

-3. Create the CAN message
-4. Send the CAN message
-5. Receive the CAN response
-6. Extract the address and the payload of the CAN response
-7. Return address and payload
-8. Ideally, these subparts should be developed in independent sub functions
+*Output*

+* result: Number code indicating success (0) or error (number indicating the error code)

+## Read CAN Bus

+`can_messages_list read_can_bus()`

+*Inputs*

+No inputs for this function.
+Read / Listen the info of the devices with addresses set in _config_can_

+*Output*

+* can_messages_list (List of struct): Return a list of structs where each struct contains an address and a payload sent by a CAN device

 Normally we will work with OBDII messages but we want to have a generic function in order to be compatible with any High Layer Protocol over CAN.

 These function(s) should be developed in the file **southbound_ec.c**

-The main function of this development should be called from **main.c** with different options in order to demonstrate its behaviour and ease the testing.
+The main three functions of this development should be called from **main.c** with different options in order to demonstrate its behaviour and ease the testing.

 # Ressources